hhxiao/autoex/UseCase.md

-Ansible to troubleshoot OSPF issues
+Ansible to troubleshoot OSPF issues(udpated 10/20)
 =====================================
 Detect common OSPF issues with the help of a simple Ansible playbook.